Category Archives: People

 Inlaid objects from Wood Inlay Museum in Sorrento

 View this video to see a small selection of wood inlay items together with other historical artefacts on display at the Museum.
-More information can be found on the museum’s official website.

 Other workshops